04.2.2023

 The cushioning for the bed of a well-off American was made up of several layers.
 At the bottom was a simple, firm mattress pad filled with corn husks or horsehair.
 On top of that was a big featherbed for comfort.
 As the featherbeds typically sagged and were hard to lie flat on, people slept propped up on feather-filled bolsters and pillows.

-If you were wealthy, you might have bought your feather mattresses from someone like Betsy Ross.
+If you were wealthy, you might have bought your feather mattresses from someone like Betsy Ross, the seamstress of the American Flag.
 If you lived on farms, or close to them, you may have made your own from goose and duck feathers.

 The Waterbed in Victorian Hospitals